loftuxab/alfresco-ubuntu-install/README.md

 Solr
 ---------
 You have a choice lucene (default) or Solr as indexing engine.
 Solr runs as a separate application and is slightly more complex to configure.
 As Solr is more advanced and handle multilingual better it is recommended that you install Solr.
+If you choose to use Solr, remember to update default indexing engine (currently lucene) in alfresco-global.properties.

 Addons - Manage amps and war files.
 ========